patrickmelix/PLAMS/doc/source/examples/ManyJobsInParallel/ManyJobsInParallel.ipynb.rst

 .. code:: ipython3

-   # Only print the results of the succesful caluclations:
+   # Only print the results of the successful calculations:
    for result in [r for r in results if r.ok()]:
        print("Energy for {:<12}: {:>10.3f} kcal/mol".format(result.name, result.get_energy(unit="kcal/mol")))